 - 1 box spiral pasta (12-16 oz box)

-- 8 ounces broccoli florets (cut to be bite-sized)
+- 8 ounces broccoli florets (bite-sized pieces)

 - 2 tablespoons olive oil (divided)